 South Williamsburg, Brooklyn

 What is it like to curate an exhibition as a high school student?
-Check out this video, made by this year’s group in collaboration with Jeanne Berger.
+Check out this video, made by our Project Curate team in collaboration with Jeanne Berger.

 Literacy Through Art at I.S.
 136